BD-RDW/PlanningPoker/README.md

 20210930 : Fixed an issue with the retrospective session when switching tabs 20211010 : Replace auxilary button by a menu and added moodboard 20211010 : Fixed an issue on Chrome with empty retrospective notes being edited.
+20211012 : Fixed an issue with Card 0 on Planningboard having no animation on select.
 ```
 # ToDo

-- Card 0 on Planningboard animation on select
 - Update userlist on planningboard when somebody joins session.
 Marks who has selected a card are removed.